onitecsoft/smarti.dock.js/README.md

 ```
 <b>Container attributes</b>

-Can be applied any css class or style.
+Can be applied any css style.

 attribute name | description
 --- | ---